mayank-dudhatra/Git-Task/Git_Task_List_01.md

 git push origin fix-typo: This command pushes fix-typo branch and its changes the fork on GitHub.

+click on Compare & Pull Request.

+Write a description of your changes and submit the pull request to the original repository.
 ```

 # Part 4: Additional Practice